‘The school was like a war zone’

 "A good guy with a gun can catch innocents in the crossfire, a good guy with a gun can still not stop a guy with an AR-15," she said.

-Ms Vishwanathan would not say what age of the students in her class were but she did say her relationship with them has changed.
+Ms Viswanathan would not say what age of the students in her class were but she did say her relationship with them has changed.

 "Right now, they have a new-found respect for me because we have been through something together."